 Eyebrow transplantation, which is a procedure related to hair transplantation, is a very comfortable and practical application.
 In eyebrow transplantation, which is a much narrower area compared to hair transplantation, high patient satisfaction can be achieved with the right treatment protocol.
 Although it is a procedure related to hair transplantation, eyebrow transplantation cannot be performed with as many different techniques as hair transplantation because it is applied in the facial area.
 For example, the FUT technique is an old technique but still used in hair transplantation from time to time, it is not preferred in eyebrow transplantation applications.
 However, the FUE method is not very often preferred in eyebrow transplantation because the channels to be opened during the application can damage the eyebrow roots.
 In particular, the DHI technique is often performed frequently in eyebrow transplantation because of its comfort in use in the narrow areas as well as its rapid recovery.

 With the DHI technique, which is performed with a Choi needle or, in other words, an implant pen, no canal opening is required.
 In the eyebrow transplant performed with this technique, the grafts taken from the donor area can be directly implanted in the eyebrow area.
 Choi needle is a special pin which is used in hair transplantation.
 The DHI technique, also known as the Choi technique, allows to complete the treatment more comfortably and return to social life in a short time.
 Eyebrow transplantation with using the DHI method has many advantages in itself.
 The first of these is that there is no need to open channel in the relevant receiver area.
 However, the hair follicles are transplanted directly, the process is completed in a short time.
-Another important benefit of the DHI technique is that eyebrows can be shaped much more effectively in the narrow area of the eyebrow area thanks to the ergonomics provided by the Choi pen.
-Our eyebrows are one of the factors that affect our facial expressions.
+Another important benefit of the DHI technique is that eyebrows can be shaped much more effectively in the narrow area of

 For this reason, it is of great importance that they look natural and be in harmony with their facial features.
 Eyebrow transplantation that is performed with the DHI technique can shape the growth direction of the hair follicles better, so that much more natural-looking results can be achieved compared to many other techniques.
 As a result, the team has often encountered more cases than other teams.
 The fact that the team has experienced many different cases and is specialized in a technique that can be described as difficult can play an important role in achieving satisfactory results.
 Eyebrow transplantation, which is reliable, comfortable and provides high patient satisfaction, consists of 4 main phases.